Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Discussion of proofs

-An Artin group $A_S$ is \emph{almost spherical} if its presentation graph is complete, it is not spherical, but for each $s\in S$, $A_{\hat s}$ is spherical.
+Recall that an Artin group $A_S$ is \emph{almost spherical} if its presentation graph is complete and not spherical, but for each $s\in S$, $A_{\hat s}$ is spherical.
 A subset $T\subset S$ is \emph{almost spherical} if $A_T$ is almost spherical.
-Almost spherical Artin groups are classified: they are either affine, or is one of the hyperbolic Lann\'er types.
-If $A_S$ is almost spherical, then the link of each vertex is a spherical Deligne complex, which is not contractible \cite{deligne}.
-Thus these Artin complexes and their relative versions serve as our ``cores''.
+Almost spherical Artin groups are classified: they are either affine, or one of the hyperbolic Lann\'er types.
+If $A_S$ is almost spherical, then the link of each vertex in $\Delta_S$ is a spherical Deligne complex, which is not contractible \cite{deligne}.
+More generally, we expect the links of vertices in $\Delta_{S,S'}$ to be not contractible whenever $S'$ is almost spherical.
+These relative Artin complexes serve as our ``cores''.
 We conjecture that the cores are contractible.

-\begin{conj} Suppose $S'\subset S$ and $S'$ is almost spherical.
-Suppose the Dynkin diagrams for $S'$ and $S$ are connected and do not have $\infty$-labeled edges.
+\begin{conj} Suppose $S'\subset S$ and $S'$ is almost spherical (but not spherical).
+Suppose the Dynkin diagrams for $S'$ and $S$ are connected and do not have edges labeled by $\infty$.
 Then $\Delta_{S,S'}$ is contractible. \end{conj}